 The commercial fleet industry primarily relies on diesel and gas as fuel sources.
 While each company may use a different fuel option, we’re going to focus on diesel truck rentals.
 Through our in-depth research and hands-on experience, we’ve put together some insightful information on the different diesel truck rental types and the circumstances in which diesel serves as an ideal fuel source.

 What’s important to note here is that no one fuel source is better than the other.
 The type of fuel that’s more feasible depends on the application.
-Before we list down the different types of diesel trucks, let’s find out when diesel is a better option than other types of fuel.
+Before we list the different types of diesel trucks, let’s discuss when diesel is a better option than other types of fuel.

 One of the most important factors associated with renting diesel trucks is the initial vehicle cost.
 A high vehicle cost automatically increases its renting cost.
 While the diesel option will cost you around $7,000 to $10,000 more than the gas option, factors like engine durability and fuel economy still make diesel truck rentals a more feasible and affordable choice.